ThinkDataEd/curriculum/docs/unit3/practicum2.md

 6. Identify the number of people who will be in your sample.

-7. Create five survey questions that will try to answer your statistical investigative question and describe how you have made sure that they are non-leading questions.
+7. Create five survey questions that will try to answer your statistical question and describe how you have made sure that they are non-leading questions.

 8. Identify a statistic that can be used to summarize the responses from this survey.
 Can you